emicklei/dgraph-access/README.md

 ## status

-This package is under heavy development; the API and scope may change before a v1.0.0 release.
+This package is under development (see commits); the API and scope may change before a v1.0.0 release.

 ## usage